input-output-hk/cardano-sl/docs/proposals/shorter-addr-single-root.md

 * Both `A`, `B` are not more than 32b
 * `Verify_aggregated (C, A, B) <-> C == Aggregate (A, B)`
   I.e. you can combine two pieces of data `A` and `B` in such `C` that allows you to further verify `A`, `B` where used in `C` construction.
-* Size of `C` is less than 32 bytes
+* Size of `C` is not more than 32 bytes

 Obviously, definition as above is not good, in particular because `A`, `B` are in sum 64b whereas `C` is limited by 32b.
 So similar to definition of hash function, we should account for collisions here.
-But as was said, I'm rather looking for existing well-defined problems might look similar to above than clearly defining my own.
+But as was said, description here is given rather to look for existing well-defined scientific problem (that is somewhat similar) than clearly defining a new one.

-What are possible solutions to the problem (with no argument on colisions etc.)?
+What are possible solutions to the problem (with no argument on collisions etc.)?

 ### Solution 1: use OR